etruel/wpematico/readme.txt

 #### _Recent (may break) changes:_

-> * The titles feature was improved to use a new added filter
+> * The titles feature was improved to use a new added filter.
+> * On plugin update will be queued a process to upgrade each campaign to the newly way on hash creation to control post duplicates.
 > * **Enlarges the version required for the Professional addon to 2.20**

 > See all detailed changelog at [wpematico Releases](https://wpematico.com/releases/)